How to Export Excel to Markdown in Python

 2. In-memory support: Generate Markdown strings without any disk I/O using MarkdownHandler.

-3. Customizable output: Control table alignment, header level, and which worksheet to export via MarkdownSaveOptions.
+3. Customizable output: Configure export behavior via MarkdownSaveOptions.

 4. Pipeline-friendly: Integrate directly into documentation generators, Hugo static sites, or GitHub Actions workflows.